 'For the sake of Chrsit, then, I am content with weknesses, insults, hardship, prescutions and calamities.
 For I am weak, then I am strong.'
 2 Corinthians 12:10

-God did sent me kind pupils around me to be my friends and a loving RE teacher who asked me about my God and altar at home.
+God did sent me kind people around me to be my friends and a loving RE teacher who asked me about my God and Chinese altar at home.
 It was for the first time that I felt my Chinese identity was being appreciated and respected.
 I felt I had a voice and someone wanted to hear it.
 Although, I did not know it then, my God was not the sages of the Chinese world, but the creator of the world, Jevhoah Jireh meaning God will provide.
 (Genesis 22:14)